"Put your helmet on, we'll be reaching speeds of three!"

 as characters desperately brace for an impact that's a long time coming.
 Relies heavily on Mundane Made Awesome

-While it might be hard to believe, this can be Played for Drama
+While it might be hard to believe, a dramatic

 and the pursued a broken wreck trying to crawl away from a No-Holds-Barred Beatdown